BachDao/WsOrder/README.md

 - **Timeout Calculation**: The timeout for retransmissions is set to a fixed value.
 It should be dynamically calculated and update based on network behavior.

+- **Connection Establish**: Need to be more specific about the way that Connection is established and maintained (using Control messages)